```html Week 18 | Applications and Implications + Project Development

 Does my final object communicate a smart biophilic product?

 I wanted the final result to look like an integrated orchid care object, not only a technical test.
-For that reason, I used the organic sliced frame, visible orchid, red reservoir, LCD interface, and final presentation photos to evaluate the design language.
+For that reason, I used the organic sliced frame, visible orchid, red reservoir, display interface, and final presentation photos to evaluate the design language.

 Slicer framework